 4. What hidden pitfalls and barriers might keep your team from reaching their goals?

 5. How do things get done here?
+(See our blog on Culture)

 6. What behavior is valued?
 What can get New Leaders in trouble?